 WHO ARE RAISEyouth?

-RAISEyouth seek to be open minded and offer their assistance without passing judgment or casting shame.
+RAISEyouth seeks to be open-minded and offer their assistance without passing judgment or casting shame.
 They are willing to face new challenges, learn new skills.
 They do not shy away from the opportunity to share potentially life-changing knowledge or a day-changing smile with others.

 WHAT ARE THE RAISEprogram FUNDAMENTAL PRINCIPLES?